pytransitions/transitions/README.md

 Tasks will only be cancelled when run as a `before` callback or later.

 `AsyncMachine` features a model-special queue mode which can be used when `queued='model'` is passed to the constructor.
-With model-specific queue, events will only be queued when they belong to the same model.
+With a model-specific queue, events will only be queued when they belong to the same model.
 Furthermore, a raised exception will only clear the event queue of the model that raised that exception.
 For the sake of simplicity, let's assume that every event in `asyncion.gather` below is not triggered at the same time but slightly delayed: